-On Wednesday afternoon New York City Mayor Bill de Blasio made the difficult decision to close public schools as the COVID-19 test positivity rate topped 3%, the threshold for whether or not schools can remain open.
+On Wednesday, Nov.
+18, New York City Mayor Bill de Blasio made the difficult decision to close public schools as the COVID-19 test positivity rate topped 3%, the threshold for whether or not schools can remain open.
 With the public schools closing their doors, the spotlight has shifted to the city’s private schools as we await their next move.

 As far as teachers go, Mr. Davison acknowledges that they “are concerned,” noting that “some have to go remote because the numbers around are going up and their doctors have said you should not be out there.”
 Though more teachers may be out of the building, Davison assured that “we’re ready with extra support teachers for that week after Thanksgiving for teachers that may go remote.”

-The ultimate goal for Mr. Davison is “to make it to December 17th,” the last day of school before Winter Break.
+For Mr. Davison, the school’s ultimate goal is “to make it to December 17th,” the last day of school before Winter Break.
 Following those two weeks off, students and faculty will be fully remote for the first two weeks back in January during which hybrid returnees will need to be re-tested prior to returning to the building.
 Once those two weeks pass, the school plans to move forward with its hybrid model.

 While this ever-changing pandemic has caused nothing but uncertainty for so many, Davison acknowledged that Grace will “stick with our plan,” understanding that “whatever live time we can get is better than the remote time.”